Vfmada/Vfmada/README.md

 # Hey, 👋 I'm **Vinícius Faraco Madalena** 😊!

-- I like to be called Vini;
-- I'm 17 years old;
+- I'm 18 years old
+- I'm a beginner in programming
-- I have a high school technical degree in *Systems Analysis and Development*, where I got the very basics down;
+- I have a high school technical degree in *Systems Analysis and Development*, where I got the basics down
-- I'm a beginner to coding.

 ## So far I've worked with: